AnvilDeveloperNetwork/ReactJS-Under-the-Hood/README.md

 Our goal with the Anvil Developer Network is not just putting a focus on learning how to use development tools properly, but also to gain a better understanding of how these tools are built.
 So in the spirit of that goal, today, we'll be learning how to build our own version of React, a library that often gets credited for having a lot of "magic" going on beind the scenes.

-This talk has a github repo to support it which contains the final code and a README that walks through each slide and has many setup scripts that you can copy and paste to make setup easier.
+This talk has a github repo to support it, which contains the final code and a README that walks through each slide and has many setup scripts that you can copy and paste to make setup easier.

 ## Pre-reqs

-Some prereqs to fully understand the material in this workshop are Javascript, React, npm ecosystem, and the document api.
+Some prereqs to fully understand the material in this workshop are Javascript, React, the npm ecosystem, and the document api.
 If you aren't super familiar with some of these you will likely still be able to follow if you ASK QUESTIONS!

 ## What do we know about React